DHTMLX/docs-suite/docs/list/work_with_list.md

 ### Removing items from List

 To remove an item, make use of the [remove()](data_collection/api/datacollection_remove_method.md) method of Data Collection.
-Pass the id of the item that should be removed to the method:
+Pass to the method the id of the item that should be removed:

 ~~~js
 list.data.remove("option_id");